xieyuheng/fidb-zero/docs/diary/2023-03-01-design-the-command-line-interface.md

 date: 2023-03-01
 ---

-This has enough information, but is too long, and it write password to terminal, which will be save to terminal history, thus not good.
+The following command line has enough information, but is too long, and it write password to terminal, which will be save to terminal history, thus not good.